Last page update: 14 January 2017

 Fig. 12: the flanged hub onto which the ink roll holder is slid

-The original ball 1930s bearing is a standard type 634.
+The original 1930s ball bearing is a standard type 634.
 It is un-shielded and its dimensions are 4x16x5 mm (bore x outer diameter x height).
-I replaced the one of my first Feld-Hell machine with a 634-ZZ, which is the same ball bearing but double-shielded and "greased for life".
+I replaced the one of my first Feld-Hell machine with a standard 634-ZZ, which is the same ball bearing but double-shielded and "greased for life".

 Fig. 11 above shows the ball bearing retainer ring on the far left.
 It has